Brand Names: Dolobid

 oval, blue, imprinted with 755/93

 oblong, orange, imprinted with DOLOBID, MSD697

 What are the possible side effects of diflunisal (Dolobid)?

-Stop taking diflunisal and call your doctor at once if you have any of these serious side effects:
+Stop using diflunisal and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.